kovalensky/tmrr/README.md

 TorrentMerkleReader.exe example.torrent
 ```

-Can be useful to search for the same copies of files on different trackers.
+Can be useful to search for the same copies of files on different trackers thus reviving dead torrents.